AadimNepal/Layer-Ablation/README.md

-# Layer Ablation Study for LLMs
+# Layer Ablation Study for LLMs..

 Framework for testing how individual transformer layers affect model performance by systematically zeroing out layers and measuring accuracy drops.